Karla Satchell: Education

 She earned her Ph.D at University of Washington in 1996 and conducted postdoctoral training with John Mekalanos at Harvard Medical School.

 Research

-Her interests are bacteriology, structural biology, and immunology, cytoskeleton, cellular microbiology, bacteria and diseases and pathogenesis.
-She is especially known for defining how the MARTX toxin in Vibrio cholerae is a modular protein that delivers its constituent effectors to host cells.
+Her interests are microbiology, structural biology, cytoskeleton, cellular microbiology, bacteria and diseases and pathogenesis.
+She is especially known for defining how the MARTX toxins of Vibrio cholerae and Vibrio vulnificus are modular proteins that deliver their constituent effectors to host cells to modify cell signaling to promote bacterial infection.

-Immunology
+Structural Biology

-Satchell is head of the Center for Structural Genomics of Infectious Diseases at Northwestern.
+Satchell is head of the Center for Structural Biology of Infectious Diseases at Northwestern since 2017.
 The Center, established in 2007, provides an established consortium of laboratories in North America for rapid response research related to infectious disease outbreaks.
-It maps and examines the genomes of disease causing agents such as viruses to establish effective treatments.
+The center determines 3-D structure of proteins from causing infectious such as bacteria, viruses and fungi to probe mechanisms of disease and inform strategies for effective diagnostics, vaccines and treatments.